Berliet: Early history

-Before World War I, Berliet offered a range of models from 8 CV to 60 CV.
+Before World War I, Berliet offered a range of models from 8 HP to 60 HP.
 The main models had four-cylinder engines (2412 cc and 4398 cc, respectively), and there was a six-cylinder model of 9500 cc.
 A 1539 cc model (12 CV) was produced between 1910 and 1912.
 From 1912, six-cylinder models were made upon individual orders only.

 First World War

 The First World War led to a massive increase in demand.
 Berliet, like Renault and Latil, produced trucks for the French army.
 The military orders placed major demands on the factory's capacity, necessitating major investment in production plant and factory space.

 In 1915 a 400 hectare site was purchased between Vénissieux and Saint-Priest in order to build a new principal factory.

 The Berliet CBA became the iconic truck on the Voie Sacrée, supplying the battle front at Verdun during 1916.
 25,000 of these 4/5 ton Berliet trucks, originally launched in 1914, were ordered by the French army.
 During 1916 40 of them were leaving the plant each day.
 Under license from Renault, Berliet were also producing shells and battle tanks at this time.
 The number of workers employed increased to 3,150.

 By 1917 the value of annual turnover had multiplied fourfold since the start of the war, and a new legal structure was deemed appropriate.
 The company became the Société anonyme des Automobiles Marius Berliet.